Internal Control System: Ensuring Effective Risk Minimization and Compliance in Companies

 An ICS monitors and controls a company's business processes.
 This includes, among other things, identifying bottlenecks, effectively distributing resources, and ensuring efficient process flow.

-Costs Icon
+Icon Dollar

 Financial Control